-The purpose of this evaluation was to help the National Health Service Corps (NHSC) determine how to achieve the best possible outcomes given recent changes in program legislation that include an increase in funding, the ability to include additional provider types, and greater flexibility in dividing awards between scholarships and loan-repayment programs.
-The study focused on the determination of the factors that are related to positive NHSC outcomes, the optimal mix of awardees to achieve these outcomes, and recommendations on how NHSC could improve program performance.
+This evaluation helped the National Health Service Corps (NHSC) determine how to achieve the best possible outcomes given recent changes in program legislation that included an increase in funding, the ability to include additional provider types, and greater flexibility in dividing awards between scholarships and loan-repayment programs.
+The study focused on determining the factors related to positive NHSC outcomes, the optimal mix of awardees to achieve those outcomes, and recommendations on how NHSC could improve program performance.

 The research involved the analyses of qualitative and quantitative data.
-Insight utilized:
+Insight—

-- Administrative data to describe the effects that NHSC clinicians have on communities and sites including the populations served, types of services provided, and specific contributions (using data from the Uniform Data System (UDS), “freestanding” sites, and the NHSC retention survey)
+- Used administrative data to describe the effects NHSC clinicians have on communities and sites including the populations served, types of services provided, and specific contributions

-- A nationally representative survey of site administrators and NHSC alumni to examine the relationship between clinician characteristics and their outcomes
+- Used a nationally representative survey of site administrators and NHSC alumni to examine the relationship between clinician characteristics and their outcomes

-- Discussion groups with site administrators, NHSC ambassadors, NHSC clinicians, and alumni to examine the factors of clinicians, schools, and sites that are critical to the success of NHSC
+- Conducted discussion groups with site administrators, NHSC ambassadors, NHSC clinicians, and alumni to examine the factors of clinicians, schools, and sites that are critical to NHSC’s success

-- Simulations to determine how NHSC outcomes change as the funding allocation between the loan repayment and scholarship program changes
+- Conducted simulations to determine how NHSC outcomes change as the funding allocation between the loan repayment and scholarship program changes

-The resultant report helped NHSC to determine 1) whether the current mix of health professionals deployed was the most effective in meeting community needs and 2) what mix of scholarship and loan-repayment recipients would achieve NHSC program goals most effectively.
-Additionally, the report summarized the characteristics, attitudes, and experiences of NHSC clinicians that are related to clinician success and satisfaction with the program, and provided recommendations for the NSHC program to ensure the program meets its goals in the future.
+The final report helped NHSC to determine (1) whether the current mix of health professionals deployed was the most effective in meeting community needs and (2) what mix of scholarship and loan-repayment recipients would achieve NHSC program goals most effectively.
+The report also summarized the characteristics, attitudes, and experiences of NHSC clinicians related to clinician success and satisfaction with the program and provided recommendations to ensure the program meets its goals in the future.